 If you are looking for maximum results then I recommend trying an extended fast.
 This is when you continue to drink only water for a specific number of hours each day, usually around 20-24 hours per day.
 For example, if you are doing an 18/six schedule then your eating window would be from 12pm until about eight pm.
 You can do this every other day or even once a week depending on what works best for your schedule.

 Intermittent fasting is a great weight loss tool, but it does take some time to get used to and see results.
 I recommend starting out with the 16/eight schedule or even shorter if you are new to intermittent fasting then work your way up as you feel comfortable doing so.
 Once you have reached the six-month to one-year mark, then you can decide whether it is time to move up to a more advanced fasting schedule such as the 18/six or even an extended fast.

 Keep in mind that everyone responds differently and at different rates so do not get discouraged if your results are not happening quickly enough for you – just stick with it!
-Remember that even if you only see a two to three-pound weight loss per week that is still 26 pounds in just one year – which is amazing!
+Remember that even if you only see a half a pound loss per week that is still 26 pounds in just one year – which is amazing!
 So, yes it does take time but the results are definitely worth it.

 How Much Weight Can Intermittent Fasting Help You Lose?

 Intermittent fasting is not a quick-fix solution for losing weight.
 It may take a few weeks for your body to start losing weight.

 However, once you begin, you can expect to lose roughly a pound every week.
 Some individuals may shed up to ten pounds every month.
 To see benefits, you must be persistent and make lifestyle adjustments, like with other diets.